adamkucharski/2020-ncov/README.md

 # 2020-ncov

-Analysis of the 2020 nCoV outbreak.
+Analysis of the 2020 nCoV outbreak. _Note: this is working repository, so code and data are likely to change over time_

 ### Guide to files for `stoch_model`